Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Introduction

-Kinodynamic planning of cart-pushing task has been widely studied in the past decades, though many works have neglected the local planning.
-Early works \cite{tan2001integrated,tan2001unified,tan2003integrated} analyzed the kinematic and dynamic model of carts, designed feedback controllers, and built a complete nonholonomic cart-pushing framework, but this approach was limited to simple path tracking.
-Our previous work \cite{xiao2022robotic,xia2023collaborative,xie2025autonomous} focused on the automatic retrieval and transportation of luggage carts in an airport setting.
-However, by using a single-link manipulator design, the coordination and control are over simplified in these works, which in turn limited the system’s flexibility and constrained their applications.
-Subsequent works have employed redundant robotic arms as manipulators. \cite{scholz2011cart, schulze2023trajectory} introduced kinematic modeling to minimally parameterize the control inputs representation in dual-arm pushing task, and design corresponding global planning algorithms for transportation tasks but were limited to offline computation. \cite{dai2024wheelchair} further developed an online pushing pose optimizer based on quadratic programming, however, it was only capable of tracking predefined velocity trajectories instead of performing online motion planning, and did not fully leverage arm motions to reduce the turning radius.
-Compared to these works, our approach explicitly optimizes the push pose and fully leverages redundant DoFs through whole-body motion coordination to enhance the cart's maneuverability.
+The limited local planning of robots is a major factor restricting maneuverability during cart-pushing.
+Most existing works focus solely on global planning and ignore whole-body coordination.
+While this may suffice in open environments, the resulting large turning radius makes robot deployment difficult in narrow and dynamic spaces.
+Early works \cite{tan2001integrated,tan2001unified,tan2003integrated} analyzed the nonholonomic model of cart-pushing robot and design a kinodynamic planning method.
+Our previous works \cite{xiao2022robotic,xia2023collaborative,xie2025autonomous} designed a mobile robot with a single-link manipulator for automated luggage cart retrieval and transportation in airports, but they primarily focused on global planning.
+Subsequent works employed redundant manipulators such as robotic arms or dual-arm to enhance maneuverability, but the redundancy makes the planning and control complex. \cite{scholz2011cart, schulze2023trajectory} introduced reduced-order model to minimally parameterize the control inputs of the dual-arm mobile robot, and design corresponding global planning algorithms for cart-pushing but were limited to offline computation. \cite{dai2024wheelchair} further developed an online pushing pose optimizer based on Quadratic Programming (QP), however, it was only capable of tracking predefined velocity trajectories instead of simultaneously performing global path planning and push-pose optimization.
+These works also did not fully leverage redundancy to generate more flexible push poses.
+Compared to these works, we firstly build an unconstrained local coordinate representation to minimally represent the redundant dual-arm system with multiple constraints, and propose a whole body motion planning method named Leader-Follower Model Predictive Control (LF-MPC) for simultaneous push-pose optimization and motion planning.
+LF-MPC can fully leverage redundant DoFs through whole-body motion coordination and generate feasible trajectories online, thereby enhancing cart-pushing maneuverability.